SeamusFinlayson/segmentable-ruler/README.md

 **Making a measurement**

-- Click a token to begin measuring
+- To begin measuring, click a token
-- Click spots on the map to add ruler segments
+- To add ruler segments, click spots on the map
-- Hit Backspace, Delete, or the Remove Segment button at the top of your screen to remove a segment
+- To remove a segment, press Backspace, Delete, or the Remove Segment button at the top of your screen
-- Double click on the map, press Enter, or click the Confirm button at the top of your screen to finish a measurement
+- To finish a measurement, double click on the map, press Enter, or press the Confirm button at the top of your screen

 **Clearing rulers**

-- A player's ruler is automatically cleared when the switch to a differen tool
+- A player's ruler is automatically cleared when the switch to a different tool
-- You can manually clear your ruler by clicking the trash icon at the top of your screen, when a palyer with GM access clicks this button it will clear all rulers, not just their own
+- You can manually clear your ruler by clicking the trash icon at the top of your screen.
+When a player with GM access clicks this button, it will clear all rulers, not just their own

 ## Features